SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 ![](images/tripodPhoto.jpg){width=25%}

+Once a scene is loaded in Sofa you can now click on the [Animate] button in the Sofa GUI and start interacting in the 3D window.
+When your cursor have clicked on the 3D window you can control the simulation to manipulate the gripper or interact by pressing CTRL+keys

+Note that with MacOS, you may have to use *cmd* instead of *ctrl*.

 ### Step 1: Making a simple scene with Sofa

+Sofa is loading the description of the simulation from *pyscn* files.
+The content of these file is in fact standard python code with at least one function named *createScene* taking a single parameter, the root of the scene hierarchy.
+This function is the entry point used by Sofa to fill the simulation's content and this is the place where you will type your scene's description.
+A scene is an ordered tree of nodes (ex:gripper.), with parent/child relationship (ex: finger).
+Each node has one or a few components.
+Every node and component has a name and a few features.
+The main node at the top of the tree is called "rootNode".

+A very simple scene may look like:
 <pre>
 <a href="details/step1.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Try the scene in Sofa.</a>
 <a href="myproject/tripod.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Write it yourself.</a>